 - It takes a very short time for LED bulbs to attain its maximums brightness;

 - LED bulbs are very environment-friendly choice.
-Since they do not contain any mercury (unlike from CFLs), when disposed LEDs do the least damage to the nature and what’s even more important – they do not cause any threat to your health.
+Since they do not contain any mercury (unlike from CFLs), when disposed LEDs do the least damage to nature and what’s even more important – they do not cause any threat to your health.
 Also due to their comparatively long life-span, there will be less need for you to change the bulbs thus decreasing the amount of the bulbs disposed.

 - Very suitable for connecting with portable generators.
-Due to their numerous advantages solar outdoor flood lights are becoming more and more popular and since LED bulbs have low power requirements, they are ideal choice for being run with solar panels.
+Due to their numerous advantages solar outdoor flood lights are becoming more and more popular and since LED bulbs have low power requirements, they are the ideal choice for being run with solar panels.
 It means that it will take less for the panel to collect the necessary amount of solar energy to run the outdoor flood light up to its full capacity and brightness.
-As mentioned above, some of the options are more suitable for particular purposes, for instance if you are looking for a really bright and steady beam of light, you should go for halogen bulbs or if your budget is very limited, then CFL bulbs will do as well but keep in mind that long-term thinking can save a lot of worries you might face in the future.
+As mentioned above, some of the options are more suitable for particular purposes, for instance, if you are looking for a really bright and steady beam of light, you should go for halogen bulbs or if your budget is very limited, then CFL bulbs will do as well but keep in mind that long-term thinking can save a lot of worries you might face in the future.

 Solar light batteries